A look at how provinces plan to emerge from COVID-19 shutdown - Sylvan Lake News

 Quebec

+Quebec is reopening retail stores outside Montreal today while those in the greater Montreal region are to reopen May 11.
+Lottery terminals are to begin reopening today after being shut down On March 20 with sales moving to online only.
 Premier Francois Legault has set May 11 as reopening day for schools and daycares outside greater Montreal.
-The city is to follow suit on May 19.
-Legault says attendance won’t be mandatory.
-High schools, junior colleges and universities are to remain closed until September.
-Quebec aims to open retail stores outside Montreal by May 4 while those in the greater Montreal region are to reopen May 11.
-The construction industry is to completely start up May 11, while manufacturing companies are to resume operations the same day with initial limits on the total number of employees who can work per shift.
+The city is to follow suit on May 19, but attendance won’t be mandatory.
+High schools, junior colleges and universities are to stay closed until September.
+Quebec’s construction industry is to completely start up May 11, while manufacturing companies are to resume operations the same day with initial limits on the total number of employees who can work per shift.

 —-